 - Preparing pre-trial briefs on evidentiary, procedural and substantive law issues

-- Preparing memoranda of law to counsel clients on changes and new developments in statutory and decisional law
+- Preparing memoranda of law to counsel clients on their rights and duties and changes and new developments in statutory and decisional law.

 The courts in which the Appellate Practice Group has handled appeals include: